ckormanyos/real-time-cpp/examples/chapter03_02/readme.md

-Although this example may seem trivial, it shows us that fixed-width types such as `std::uint32_t` and macros such as `UINT32_C` can facilitate portability, especially when used consistentyl throughout the code in the project.
+Although this example may seem trivial, it shows us that fixed-width types such as `std::uint32_t` and macros such as `UINT32_C` can facilitate portability, especially when used consistently throughout the entire code in the project.

 # Application Description